Browser-Ports/.github/profile/README.md

 I am committed to these projects because nobody has made the connection that the same web proxies previously used for unblocking have so much standalone potential.
 Any idea I explore with Browser Ports leads to many new ideas I never thought of before.
 I only work on projects for things that have never been made or thought about.
 This is the most unique sea of projects I can work on.

-I was planning on making web OS software that lets you use real desktop apps similar to ChromeOS with cloud syncing as an environment you can take anywhere.
+I was originally planning on making web OS software that lets you use real desktop apps similar to ChromeOS with cloud syncing as an environment you can take anywhere.
 [Anura](https://github.com/MercuryWorkshop/anuraOS) fills this gap now, except for the cloud syncing abilities; however, [Puter](https://github.com/HeyPuter/puter) is filling that gap so that I will work on support for their web os on my projects, too (however, not upstream, most likely).
 I'm working with Anura/MW to port my projects from Browser Ports there.
 They have a dev team and everything ChromeOS has except for enterprise device/browser policies (which I plan to implement).
 Android app support is increasingly more relevant because Chrome OS is becoming more like Android.

 ## What the future for Browser Ports tech, really (why invest so much time into this)